|

 260116

-| 1 | | Settlement of Lawsuit - Alison Jordan Llamas - $30,000 | Ordinance | Mayors Office | Ordinance authorizing settlement of the lawsuit filed by Alison Jordan Llamas against the City and County of San Francisco for $30,000; the lawsuit was filed on July 15, 2024, in San Francisco Superior Court, Case No. CGC-24-616420; entitled Alison Jordan Llamas v.
-City of San Francisco, et al.; the lawsuit involves alleged property damage and personal injuries arising from a vehicle collision. | | |
+| 1 | | Settlement of Lawsuit - Alison Jordan Llamas - $30,000 | Ordinance | Passed | Ordinance authorizing settlement of the lawsuit filed by Alison Jordan Llamas against the City and County of San Francisco for $30,000; the lawsuit was filed on July 15, 2024, in San Francisco Superior Court, Case No. CGC-24-616420; entitled Alison Jordan Llamas v.
+City of San Francisco, et al.; the lawsuit involves alleged property damage and personal injuries arising from a vehicle collision. | PASSED, ON FIRST READING | Pass |

 |